Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Stealth Mentor: Despite being on the run from his own son, he still uses Greed Island as a chance to train him.

-- Spotlight-Stealing Squad: He is arguably a main character alongside with Kurapika and Leorio in the Dark Continent expedition arc.
+- Spotlight-Stealing Squad: He is arguably a main character alongside Kurapika and Leorio in the Dark Continent expedition arc.

 - Strong Family Resemblance: With Gon.